- Home to DLR

 DLR is required to report the total amount of unemployment compensation received during the calendar year and the amount of federal income tax that was withheld to the (Internal Revenue Service IRS).
 Claimants will be furnished a statement, Form 1099-G, for the year in which benefits were paid to you.
 The IRS will be given the same information.

 1099-G forms have been sent to all unemployment insurance claimants.
 All claimants will receive by mail.
 Those who have signed up for Electronic Correspondence will also receive that way.
 Benefits must be claimed on your federal income taxes.
 If you do not receive by the second week in February or have questions, please contact us at 605.626.2452.
 Thank you.

 Fraudulent 1099-G forms

-If you have received a 1099-G tax form, but you did not file for or receive unemployment benefits from DLR in 2020, and believe you may be a victim of identity theft, please follow these steps.
+If you receive a 1099-G tax form, but you did not file for or receive unemployment benefits from DLR in 2021, and believe you may be a victim of identity theft, please follow these steps.
 The RA Division will investigate and send out an amended 1099-G if appropriate.